Byteflair/contributing-policy/README.md

 ## Issues

 1. Issues define a problems to be solved
-1. Issues should be broken down into samller problems that fit the contribution cadence resulting in child issues
+1. Issues should be split up into smaller problems that fit the contribution cadence resulting in child issues
-1. Issues focus on defining the problem, not the solution
+1. Issues provide a discussion area to track the definition and break down of a problem, not its solution
-1. Each issue is fixed by a pull request
+1. Each issue is fixed by a pull request in a single purpose feature branch

-1. One issue, one feature branch, one pull request
+By splitting up an issue, you not only reduce the pain of merging each branch, you also deliver value sooner and make your repository history more readable.

+## Branches

+We use single purpose feature branches.
+If a feature branch is delivering unrelated value or has multiple purposes, it indicates that the corresponding issue needs to be broken down.

 ## Commits